dreamportdev/Osdev-Notes/01_Build_Process/03_Boot_Protocols.md

 This is very similar to a default linker script, but we make use of the `AT()` directive to set the LMA (load memory address) of each section.
 What this does is allow us to have the kernel loaded at a lower memory address so we can boot (in this case we set `. = 1M`, so 1MiB), but still have most of our kernel linked as higher half.
 The higher half kernel will just be loaded at a physical memory address that is `0xFFFF'FFFF'8000'0000` lower than it's virtual address.

 However the first two sections are both loaded and linked at lower memory addresses.
-The first is our multiboot header, this is just static data, it dosnt really matter where it's loaded, as long as it's in the final file somewhere.
+The first is our multiboot header, this is just static data, it doesn't really matter where it's loaded, as long as it's in the final file somewhere.
 The second section contains our protected mode boot shim: a small bit of code that sets up paging, and boots into long mode.

 The next thing is to create our multiboot2 header and boot shim.
 Multiboot2 headers require some calculations that easier in assembly, so we'll be writing it in assembly for this example.
 It would look something like this: